 State Significant Precincts (SSP) are areas with state or regional planning significance because of their social, economic or environmental characteristics.

 They are typically large sites owned by the state government that are of state or regional importance for:

-Plans are typically prepared by the relevant government agency and assessed by the Department of Planning and Environment working closely with the community and local council.
+Plans are typically prepared by the relevant government agency and assessed by the department, working closely with the community and local council.

 These plans respond to NSW government strategies for providing well designed buildings and public spaces, healthy environments with open space networks, trees, and links to public transport and road networks as well as jobs and housing.
 Consultation with the community and government agencies is a critical part of the SSP process.